keptn/enhancement-proposals/text/0018-simplify-installer.md

 ## Open questions

 * Do we want to automatically provide an option to expose Keptn Bridge using `--keptn-bridge-service-type` or should we refer to `keptn configure bridge` as before?
+* Or do we actually not want to care about Keptn Bridge at all right now, and not provide any specific service-type parameters?
 * Dynatrace-Service: `KEPTN_DOMAIN` is required for configuring problem notifications that are sent back to the Keptn API.
 We need to come up with a solution for this...
-* I am not sure if this approach will work on OpenShift
+* I am not sure if this approach will work on OpenShift (though it should)
-* The installer could be able to determine the IP address that the user is going to be able to access the API, but it might not be reliable...

 ## Future possibilities